Five Numbers and the Truth

 Team Capacity and Customer Health

-Not every business needs all five categories.
+Not every business needs all four categories.
 A pre-revenue startup might replace financial health with runway and burn rate.
 A professional services firm might weight utilisation more heavily than pipeline.
 The categories are a framework, not a prescription.
+Industry specifics shape the exact KPI dashboard selection: ecommerce tracks average order value, conversion rate, and return rate; SaaS tracks MRR, churn, and LTV:CAC ratio; manufacturing tracks output, defect rate, and capacity utilisation.

 | Area | Exclude | Include |